Second person point of view is so rare in novel writing that you’d have to conclude there’s no market for it. But let’s not dismiss it so fast.

 If “safe” for you means boring rather than sensible, and if you’re willing to turn your back on the mass marketplace in favor of being more of a cult novelist, keep reading.

 Who Is the “You” In Second Person?

-To help us understand that, here’s a brief extract of typical second person writing…
+To help us figure that out, here’s a brief extract of typical second person writing…

 The implication is that you, the reader, are the “you” in the story.
 And that’s a problem.
-The reaction of most people on reading that passage would be to say…
+How come?
+Because most people on reading that passage would say…

 - It’s mid-July, not Christmas Eve!

 - I’m at home, not sitting in a hotel bar!